-Possible Cause: The Remote Management viewer might not be launched if the Remote setup page (https://<ZENworks_server_IPaddress>/zenworks-setup).
+- Possible Cause: The Remote Management viewer might not be launched if the Remote Management viewer executable file is deleted or renamed. - Action: Install the latest version of ZCC Helper from the Administrative Tools tab in the setup page (https://<ZENworks\server\IPaddress>/zenworks-setup).